All Natural Horse Care logo

 However if you have wrinkles, ridges or cracks then this is the hoof's way of telling you that you need to look deeper into the nutritional needs of your horse.

-The best way to find out what your grass or hay contains is to get an analysis done at either www.equi-analytical.com (opens in a new window) or www.uenutrition.com/hayanaalysis.cfm (opens in a new window) which is pretty easy to do and only costs around $35-$40.
+The best way to find out what your grass or hay contains is to get an analysis done at www.equi-analytical.com (opens in a new window).
+Read the "Taking a Sample" info on that site and request the (603) trainer package which is $49, to get a full breakdown for your hay.

 Once you have the results you will then have a much better idea of what nutrients your horse is currently getting and you will be able to make an informed decision on the appropriate horse hoof supplement to give.
 If you don't get your grass or hay tested then you have no idea of what might be lacking and you will more than likely end up wasting lots of money (as most of the horse hoof supplements are very expensive) and not getting any positive results.